If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Learn how to clean your washing machine so your laundry will actually get clean.

-Washing machines clean clothing, but they are not self-cleaning.
-They will develop a buildup of grime, mold, detergent, and mineral deposits.
-This scum will cause your laundry to be dull and gray or may even cause white streaks on your dark clothing.
+Washing machines are the workhorses of the laundry room, but they aren’t self-cleaning appliances.
+Over time, they develop a nasty buildup of grime, mold, detergent residue, and mineral deposits.
+This sludge can make your laundry look dull and gray or leave unsightly white streaks on dark fabrics.

 Key Takeaways

-• Washing machines should be cleaned at least twice a year and possibly every quarter if you have hard water.
+• Clean standard washing machines at least twice a year; increase to quarterly if you have hard water.

-• HE (high-efficiency) washers require cleaning every month.
+• HE (high-efficiency) washers require monthly cleaning to prevent mold growth in seals.

 How Often Should You Clean Your Washing Machine?